japila-books/spark-structured-streaming-internals/docs/micro-batch-execution/MicroBatchExecution.md

 In the end (of the `queryPlanning` phase), `runBatch` requests the `IncrementalExecution` to prepare the transformed logical plan for execution (i.e. execute the `executedPlan` query execution phase).

-!!!
-TIP
-    Read up on the `executedPlan` query execution phase in https://jaceklaskowski.gitbooks.io/mastering-spark-sql/spark-sql-QueryExecution.html[The Internals of Spark SQL].

 ### <span id="runBatch-nextBatch"> nextBatch Phase &mdash; Creating DataFrame (with IncrementalExecution for New Data)

 ![StreamExecution Creates DataFrame with New Data](../images/StreamExecution-runBatch-nextBatch.png)